nethoundsh/checkdocs/README.md

 - An optional **[VulnCheck](https://vulncheck.com) API token** — enables live intelligence tools (`kev_lookup`, `cve_exploits`, `detection_rules`, `vulncheck_query`); without it the agent is docs-only
 - An optional **[Brave Search](https://api-dashboard.search.brave.com/) API key** — enables `web_search` and `find_vendor_cves`; pricing is credit-based ($5/1,000 requests), with $5 free monthly credit if you attribute Brave Search on your project
 - No cgo or system SQLite installation required — `modernc.org/sqlite` is a pure Go SQLite implementation compiled directly into the binary
-- The web UI fetches two CDN assets at runtime: Inter from Google Fonts and `marked.js` from jsDelivr (for markdown rendering).
-The CLI has no such dependency.

 ---